 - At least a day before serving, prepare the pork by studding it with the garlic slivers, then rubbing it with 1 1/2 tablespoons salt, half of the sage available, and the 2 sprigs of rosemary.
 Wrap securely in plastic wrap and refrigerate.

-- When serving, remove the roast from the refrigerator, preserve the garlic, rinse thoroughly, and pat dry.
+- When preparing to cook, remove the roast from the refrigerator, preserve the garlic, rinse thoroughly, and pat dry.
 Set aside so as to bring it to room temperature.

-- Fill a large bowl with hot salted water.
-Trim the leeks at the root, trim off the top green, leaving around 6 inches of white.
+- Fill a large bowl with hot, salted water.
+Trim the leeks at the root, trim off the top green, leaving the middle white section.
 Cut this into 4 sections each, and place these into the hot salt water so as to soak for 10 minutes.
 Remove leeks, and set aside to dry thoroughly.

-- Add the wine, stir to blend, and cook to reduce it slightly; around 5 minutes.
-Then proceed to add in the leek sections, pushing the, thoroughly down into the sauce.
+- Add the wine, stir to blend, and cook to reduce it slightly (around 5 minutes).
+Then proceed to add in the leek sections, pushing them thoroughly down into the sauce.
 Season lightly, and then add the remaining sage and the 2 other sprigs of rosemary, keeping them intact so that the rosemary needles don't spill out.
 Add the butter, and cook over low heat, covered, for 1 and 1/2 hours, or until it is cooked to your satisfaction.
 Stir occasionally.

 - To serve, place the pork loin upon a serving platter, untie if it was previously tied, allow it to rest, and then slice thinly.
-Arrange the leaks, onions, tomatoes, around the meat, and place the cooking sauce in a sauce boat, and then serve everything immediately.
+Arrange the leeks, onions, and tomatoes around the meat, and place the cooking sauce in a sauce boat, and then serve everything immediately.

 © 2018 Ryan Thomas